estorrs/geoscatter/README.md

-Before we add some points to our map, I'd like to take a moment to say the data I'll be using in these examples.
+Before we add some points to our map, I'd like to take a moment to talk about the data I'll be using in these examples.
 The datsets are the starting location of all US tornado tracks since 1950 (National Weather Service) and all *"significant"* global earthquakes since 2500 B.C.
 (USGS).

 There are multiple ways we can add points to our map.
 First we can add points by file.
 The file must have two fields.
 This first field is the point latitude and the second is the longitude.
 The fields can be separated by either a comma or tab.
-So both latitude,longitude and latitude	longitude are acceptable.
+So both latitude,longitude and latitude\tlongitude are acceptable.

 Lets plot all tornadoes in the United States since 1950.
 ```python